molnarg/libc-binary-collection/README.md

 --------------------------------

 The collection is far from complete.
 Current files are from [Ubuntu Launchpad](https://launchpad.net/ubuntu/) and [archive.debian.org](http://archive.debian.org/).
+There are currently 1293 different libc builds in this repo.
 Feel free to contribute missing versions.

 License
 -------